maptimeLA/sidewalk-mapping/README.md

 - When curb ramps are diagonal instead of directional you can do either of the following:
 - Connect a crossing only to the corner curb

+- when providing an additional pathway from the corssing to the curb ramp I am tagging the path as a crossing and tagging whether it is makred or unmakred based on the crossing its conneceted to